jrutheiser/Codeigniter-Iron.io/README.md

-Codeigniter IronMQ/IronCache/IronWorker Library
+Codeigniter Iron.io Library
 -------------

-This is a slight modification of the iron.io PHP APIs for use as a Codeigniter library.
+This is a Codeigniter library for iron.io.

 ## Getting Started